 severe pectus excavatum symptoms

-However, some patients want to know other signs of a severe case of pectoralis excavatum.
+However, some patients want to know what else contributes to the severity of pectus excavatum.

 In this case, the deformity isn't just a cosmetic issue.